liborty/indxvec/README.md

 ## Release Notes (Latest First)

-**Version 1.2.7** - Introduced general conversion of non-numeric end types, specifically &str, to their approximate f64 values.
-This is so that hashsort can compute its keys and sort them.
-Widening the applicability of hashsort.
+**Version 1.2.8** - Enabled custom conversions of non-numeric end types, specifically &str.
+This is so that `hashsort` can compute its keys and sort them.
+Thus widening the applicability of superfast hashsort.

 **Version 1.2.6** - Renamed trait `Mutsort` to `Mutops`.
 Renamed some `Vecops` methods for naming consistency.
 Made hashsort easier to use by removing the data range.
 Added `sorth`, equivalent to `sortm`, using hashsort instead of mergesort.
 Added a test.